alyssaong1/WebDev101/README.md

 - TODO: add img with basic html

 The h1 tag represents a large header, and the p tag represents a paragraph of text.
 Let's try creating a table using html as another example.
 A table consists of a table header (a row with titles for each of the columns), and then there's the body of the table, which is made up of rows and columns that contain the content.
-A simple table in html would look like this:
+Copy and paste this simple table right underneath the `<p>My first paragraph</p>` line in your html file:

 ```html
 <table>